-Job hunting is a long and tiresome process, especially when you’re not seeing any fruit from your labours.
+Job hunting is a long and tiresome process, especially when you’re not seeing any fruit from your labors.

 Unemployment is an unpleasant experience by itself.
 When you’re consistently turned down for jobs, it can start to feel even more frustrating!
 Like a lot of candidates, you may be left wondering what you’re doing wrong.
 Well, that’s quite a big question!

-There are all kinds of things which may be holding back your job hunt.
+There are all kinds of things that may be holding back your job hunt.